 1. Every shooter is a range safety officer

-2. Responsible for range safety ensures members abide by all rang regulations.
+2. Responsible for range safety and ensures members abide by all range regulations.

-3. Shall designate an assistant range officer to run/operate other ranges as needed.
+3. Shall designate an assistant range officer to run/operate ranges as needed.

 4. Shall coordinate and monitor all movement forward of the rifle and pistol firing lines.
 This will be communicated to the personnel on the shotgun ranges to ensure a safe environment is maintained at all times.

-5. Shall immediately stop all flagrant violations of range regulation.
+5. Shall immediately stop all flagrant violations of range regulations.
 These will be reported to the executive committee for appropriate action if continued.

-6. Shall take immediate action to correct minor violations of range regulation.
+6. Shall take immediate action to correct minor violations of range regulations.

 7. Ensure sign is posted at entrance notifying members firing is in progress and range flag is flying over active ranges.

 8. Shall supervise range to ensure safe and efficient operation.